olabiyi/16s_pathogen_analysis/README.md

 * R v3.4 and above

+Please read the file 'how_to_run_pathogenAnalysis.txt' for instructions on how to run the analysis.

 If you find any of the scripts or files in this repository useful, please cite: